marianogappa/ostinato/README.md

 ## Status

 - Chess implementation is feature complete!
-But AI & API have not been started yet.
+But API has not been started yet.
 Some tidy up outstanding.
 - Highly experimental at the moment; implementation might change drastically at any time

 ## Chess